Mr-Noor-aldeen/bythursday-quiz-system/README.md

 ## 🚀 One-Command Launch (Zero-Config / Clean Machine)

 The application starts immediately on any clean machine.
-The startup runner automatically detects and installs any missing dependencies, initializes the SQLite database schema, and seeds all sample data before launching.
+The startup runner automatically detects missing dependencies, initializes the SQLite database schema, and seeds all sample data before launching.

 ### Single Command to Run: